-Travel to Germany: Rothenberg ob der Tauber
+Notes on the Geography of Germany: Rothenberg ob der Tauber

 Spoiler ahead: yes, all this is too good to be true.
 Half of the walled city was destroyed by American bombers on March 31, 1945, and another third of it was demolished by the Germans themselves in the following years.
 Besides, if by medieval we mean before 1500, then there is very, very little of Rothenberg that qualifies.
-The authentic, genuine, unaltered medieval city is, in fact, an apparently satisfying fiction.

 Just as Bruges was rediscovered at about this time, however, so outsiders found Rothenburg.
-In 1865 Wilhelm Heinrich Riehl called the place "the most purely medieval, of all the old German cities I know" (2006, p.
+In 1865 Wilhelm Heinrich Riehl called the place "the most purely medieval, of all the old German cities I know" (Hagen, 2006, p.
 96).
 By 1876 Baedeker called Rothenburg a place "where the visitor feels transported back to past centuries as if by a magic wand" (2006, p.
 88).
 Soon, people who had never been to Rothenburg began dreaming about it.
-Hagen quotes a letter written in 1874 by no less than Nietzche, who Hagen says probably never set foot in the place: "...I am once again seriously making plans, in order to make myself completely independent and withdraw from all official connections to the state and university into the most imprudent solitary existence, miserable and simple, but dignified.
-For now, I have selected Rotherburg ob der Tauber as my private castle and heritage....
+Hagen quotes a letter written in 1874 by no less than Nietzche, who Hagen says probably never set foot in the place yet wrote, "...I am once again seriously making plans, in order to make myself completely independent and withdraw from all official connections to the state and university into the most imprudent solitary existence, miserable and simple, but dignified.
+For now, I have selected Rothenburg ob der Tauber as my private castle and heritage....
 Everything there still continues in an entirely old German manner; and I hate the characterless mixed cities that are no longer whole" (2006, p.
 143).

 Rothenburg's engine of preservation was a historical society, the Verein Alt-Rothenburg or Old Rothenburg Union, which first met in 1898.
 Among its tactics: preserving half-timbering and even stripping away plaster to reveal timbering that had always been covered.
 Here's an example: old photographs show the facade of the corner building entirely plastered (2006, p.
 169).

 The market was an on-again, off-again affair until the 1970s, when Käthe Wohlfahrt opened a store.
 By 1996 the company had six stores in Rothenburg, plus branches as far afield as Tokyo.
-Tokyo wasn't an entirely surprising choice, because the largest foreign contingent visiting Rothenburg came from Japan.
+Tokyo wasn't an entirely surprising choice, because the largest foreign contingent visiting Rothenburg comes from Japan.

 The guesthouse is one of at least 20 places to stay in the old town; that many again exist outside the walls.

 The tourist industry grew steadily in the prewar era, from 10,000 overnight visitors in 1906 to over 50,000 in the 1920s.
 Postwar reconstruction was delayed for a couple of years by shortages of building materials, but the old street network and property boundaries were retained, and reconstruction was approximately finished by 1956.
 Many of the new buildings had the somewhat stripped look of the building on the left, but many new ones had non-structural half-timbering.
 By 1956 over 100,000 visitors stayed overnight, matching the pre-war peak.
 The town was by then acutely aware of its dependence on its historic appearance.
-As one resident wrote in 1950, "The economic existence of our town stands and also falls with the preservation of our Stadtbild.
+As one resident wrote in 1950, "The economic existence of our town stands and also falls with the preservation of our Stadtbild."

-There was a price to pay for the wealth that the tourists brought.
 Walter Hass, a member of the German delegation to a symposium of ICOMOS, the International Council of Monuments and Sites, wrote: "When bars appear that no Rothenburger wishes to go into; stores in which no locals shop, when Rothenburgers put out decorations, not to celebrate a festival, but in order to feign customs that were never customs, then the preservation of the town is not to be expected...
 Rothenburg can only be preserved by people, who live in the town and live their own lives there" (2006, p.
 272).